 14. Exilia – In the Air Tonight (Phil Collins cover)

 Phil Collins released “In the Air Tonight” in 1981, and few songs carry such an instantly recognizable mood.
 Its sense of tension, distance, and slow-burning release has made it a natural target for reinterpretation across genres.
-Exilia’s version takes that tension and redirects it into a more alternative metal frame, making the song feel rougher and more physical without losing its brooding core.
+Exilia’s version takes that tension and redirects it into a more alternative-metal frame, making the song feel rougher and more physical without losing its brooding core.

 That makes the cover more than just another dark remake of a famous song.
 Exilia bring a certain early-2000s alternative heaviness to it, which gives the track a different body and attitude.
-The famous emotional pressure of the original remains, but the band pushes it outward rather than inward.
+The emotional pressure of the original remains, but the band push it outward rather than inward.
 It may not be the most canonical cover in the genre, but it is a strong fit for a list that wants to reflect multiple corners of female-fronted rock and metal.

 15. Infected Rain – Stain of Mind (Slayer cover)

 Released by Slayer in 1998, “Stain of Mind” was never a subtle song to begin with.
 It was fast, aggressive, hostile, and built to hit with blunt force.
 That is exactly why Infected Rain’s decision to cover it works so well.
-Rather than softening the song or turning it into a stylistic experiment, they meet it head-on and drag it into their own modern, female-fronted metal framework.
+Rather than softening the song or turning it into a stylistic experiment, they meet it head-on and drag it into their own modern female-fronted metal framework.